sparker888/wri-case-study/src/app/docs/integrations/page.md

     description: The ease of updating content ability for React libraries to plug into APIs makes for an excellent experience.
 ---

-## WRI 2024: Ready to Market!
+## Give marketers the tools they love!

 ![The Marketing Stack](/images/the-stack-for-marketing.jpeg)

-The Jamstack architecture empowers marketers with fast content updates, seamless tool integration, and scalable delivery — all key to a dynamic marketing strategy.
+The Jamstack architecture empowers companies to enable marketers to use the tools they love that enable fast content updates, seamless sitewide changes, and scalable delivery — perfect for those posts and stories that go viral!

 ### Streamlined Content Updates and Rapid Deployment